91st Air Refueling Squadron: Air Refueling

 After additional training with tankers, it moved to Lockbourne Air Force Base along with its parent 91st Strategic Reconnaissance Wing.
 It remained at Lockbourne until 1971 and began to fly worldwide air refueling operations.
 In 1953, the wing began to equip with Boeing RB-47 Stratojets and the squadron with Boeing KC-97 Stratofreighters.
 SAC had begun to include refueling in its war plans, and the squadron made frequent deployments with its KC-97s to forward locations, placing it ahead of the faster Boeing B-47 Stratojets it would refuel, and on their programmed route.
 During deployments with the wing, the squadron's aircraft also served as transports, carrying extra air crew, support personnel, and spare parts.

 In 1957 the 91st wing was inactivated and the squadron was transferred to the 376th Bombardment Wing, which moved to Lockbourne from Barksdale in November.
 In 1963, the squadron began to transition to the all jet Boeing KC-135A Stratotanker.
 Once the transition to the new aircraft was complete, the squadron was attached to the 301st Bombardment Wing in May 1964, and was assigned when the wing became the 301st Air Refueling Wing, the first KC-135 wing in SAC.
+(Note: SAC had several refueling wings before 1964, but they were equipped with the KC-97.
+See, e.g. Ravenstein, pp. 271-273 (497th, 499th and 500th Air Refueling Wings and predecessor units).)

 Crews and aircraft from the 91st deployed to Southeast Asia to refuel tactical aircraft and Boeing B-52 Stratofortresses involved in combat in Vietnam from January 1965 through December 1975.
-In July 1971, as regular Air Force operations at Lockbourne were substantially reduced, the squadron moved to McConnell Air Force Base.
+In July 1971, as regular Air Force operations at Lockbourne were substantially reduced, (Note: In addition to the reduction in size of the 301st Wing, the 317th Tactical Airlift Wing of Tactical Air Command moved from Lockbourne to Pope Air Force Base, North Carolina.
+Ravenstein, pp. 167-169.) the squadron moved to McConnell Air Force Base.
 It refueled aircraft participating in the Operation Urgent Fury, the Grenada rescue mission, between October and November 1983.
 The squadron was stationed at McConnell until it was inactivated in 1987.

 In January 1988, SAC reactivated the 301st Air Refueling Wing and the 91st at Malmstrom Air Force Base, Montana with re-engined KC-135Rs.
 While at Malmstrom, it was reassigned several times as a result of the implementation of the Objective Wing organization in 1991 and the transfer of the refueling mission from SAC to Air Mobility Command in 1992.
 The squadron also supported U.S. operations during the 1991 Gulf War.
 It performed refuelings for bombers, airlift, and fighter aircraft as part of Tanker Task Forces around the world between 1992 and 1995.
 On 1 October 1996 the 91st relocated from Malmstrom to MacDill Air Force Base, Florida, where it became the air refueling component of the 6th Air Mobility Wing.
 Since 2002 the squadron has refueled fighter aircraft providing security for the southeastern United States.